 My mom comes home, she is really good with medical crap THANK GOODNESS.
 (She would have become a doctor if she didn’t have kids, she tells us - she’s certainly smart enough.
 They called her “the brain” in school).

-I get the table set up for a “clean” and ready with the medical supplies.
+I get the table set up for a “clean / sanitary” bandage change section and ready it with the medical supplies.

 I have to get to the paint store before it closes (around 90 minutes at this point).
 I’m hungry.
 Dehydrated.
 I need a bag of saline badly - thank GOODNESS I started that medication on Monday - I would have been way, way worse.
 I get super spacey and unbalanced when I’m dehydrated so that’s not a good way to handle medical issues!